VAT guide for Shopify stores in the EU

 Customers outside the EU

-When selling to customers outside the the EU, you should not charge VAT on any goods.
+When selling to customers outside the EU, you should not charge VAT on any goods.

 VAT for customers outside the EU